torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 the buffer.
 This is necessary to prevent access to invalid memory areas.

 Another difference from the user-space scheduling, relative to memory, is due to the stack, a stack whose size is fixed and limited.
-A stack of 4K it is used in Linux, and a stack of 12K is used in Windows.
+A stack of 4K is used in Linux, and a stack of 12K is used in Windows.
 For this reason, the allocation of large structures on stack or the use of recursive calls should be avoided.